nejyeah/DeepPicker-python/README.md

     python autoPick.py --inputDir 'Your_mrc_file_DIR' --pre_trained_model './trained_model/model_demo_type3_2D' --particle_size Your_particle_size --mrc_number -1 --outputDir '../autopick-results-by-demo-type3-2D' --coordinate_symbol '_cnnPick' --threshold 0.5

 So the final picked coordinate files are produced in '../autopick-results-by-demo-type3-2D'.

+If you have any questions, please contact us at "*nejzyj@gmail.com*".